Accelerated J.D. for Foreign Attorneys -

-Transfer Applicants seeking to transfer from an ABA- or state-approved law school must use the transfer application available November 1 for spring and December 1 for fall of each year.
+Transfer Applicants seeking to transfer from a domestic ABA- or state-approved law school must use the transfer application available November 1 for spring entry or December 1 for fall entry.
 Applicants must be in good standing at their current law school.
-For both our part-time and full-time programs, transfer applicants are required to have earned one year of credit (fall and spring semesters), at an ABA- or state-approved law school.
+For both our part-time and full-time programs, transfer applicants are required to have earned two semesters of credit at an ABA- or state-approved law school.
 Please review the Transfer Credit Policy found at www.law.stetson.edu/policies.
 The following documents are required as part of the transfer application:

 - A complete official transcript from the law school previously attended;

 - LSAC JD CAS report (Stetson will request a copy from LSAC upon receipt of the transfer application); and

 - Official documentation from the dean of the applicant's law school confirming the applicant's current standing and law school rank.